 A "statute of limitations" is a state law that puts a strict time limit on the right to bring a lawsuit.
 These deadlines vary depending on the kind of harm you suffered and/or the kind of case you want to file.

 As is true in most states, the statute of limitations that affects car accident lawsuits in Alabama is the same as the larger one that applies to all personal injury cases.
-You can find this law at Code of Alabama section 6-2-38, which sets a two-year deadline for "all actions for any injury to the person or rights of another."
+You can find this law at Alabama Code section 6-2-38 (2021), which sets a two-year deadline for "all actions for any injury to the person or rights of another."